-I’ve found that successful network marketers are always focused on growing their network.
+I’ve found that successful network marketers are focused on growing their network.
 They’re always expanding their network, not just to build their current business, but to ensure long-term success in this industry.
 If you have a large network of people who know you, like you and trust you, and your company closes, it’s easy to rebuild.
 If you don’t have a large network, it will be a big challenge.
 Never forget that.

 I hope you are never in a situation where your MLM Company closes its doors.
 Although it can be a great learning experience, it can also be very stressful and disappointing.
-I truly believe that if you follow the advice mentioned in this post, you can make a good decision about what to do if this happens to you.
+I believe that if you follow the advice mentioned in this article, you can make a good decision about what to do if this happens to you.

 What are your thoughts?
 What do you tell people to do if their MLM Company shuts down?
 Has this ever happened to you?
 Leave a comment below to share your thoughts.
 I look forward to hearing from you.

 - Building Your MLM Business the Smart Way

 - Top 42 W. Clement Stone Quotes of All Time

 - The Compound Effect by Darren Hardy: Review, Quotes and Lessons